Are you ready to conquer one of the world’s top hypercoasters? Then the SeaWorld Orlando Mako ride experience is one that you have to do!

 - Custom Fiberglass Lead Car

 - Central Beam: Provides a smooth surface for the pneumatic brakes

 - Wheels: Made with a special polyurethane compound that reduces friction

 - Magnetic Brakes: Activated by interaction between metal plates under the car’s frame

-- Rider Lap Guard: Secure while providing complete upper-body mobility
+- A Rider Lap Guard: secure while providing complete upper-body mobility

 - Rider Seat: Padded bucket seats

 This B & M ride has been a welcomed addition to SeaWorld Orlando and it’s one of the top hypercoasters in the world today!